Greece’s affair with the euro began with the grandest of hopes. But then it all went terribly wrong.

-But even then, warnings were sounded.
-The president of the European Central Bank, Wim Duisenberg, warned that Greece had much to do in terms of improving its economy and controlling inflation.
+But warnings were sounded.
+The president of the European Central Bank, Wim Duisenberg, said Greece had much to do in terms of improving its economy and controlling inflation.

-But bogus figures hid the true extent of its deficit
+… but bogus figures hide the true extent of its deficit.

 2002: Everyone now agrees that Greece cooked its books.

-One of the economic convergence requirements was that a country not have a budget deficit of more than 3% of GDP, or gross domestic product.
+One of the economic convergence requirements was that a country not have a budget deficit of more than 3% of its gross domestic product.

-It was a requirement imposed on all countries, but one that has not been followed over the years by all eurozone countries – not even that staunch advocate of strict discipline, Germany itself.
+It was a requirement imposed on all countries, but one not followed over the years by all eurozone countries – not even that advocate of strict discipline, Germany.

-March 2004: In March, the center-right government of Prime Minister Konstantinos Karamanlis took power.
+March 2004: In March, the center-right government of Prime Minister Konstantinos Karamanlis came to power.
 And it took a look at the books.

 What it discovered was appalling.
-The budget deficit was not 1.5%, as reported, but 8.3% – five and a half times higher than thought.
+The budget deficit was not 1.5%, as reported, but 8.3% – 5½ times higher than thought.

 The Karamanlis government faced a dilemma: What should it do with this shocking information?

-August 2004: The Olympic Games were approaching – returning to Greece, the land of their birth.
-This was the country’s turn to shine on the international stage.
+August 2004: The Olympic Games were coming – returning to Greece, the land of their birth.
+It was the country’s turn to shine on the international stage.

-Well, no need to upset people, inside Greece or out, the government thought.
+Well, the government thought, no need to upset people, inside Greece or out.

-Instead of revealing the extent of the deficit – and starting to deal with it – the government covered it up.
+So instead of revealing the extent of the deficit – and starting to deal with it – the government decided to say nothing.

 2007: The financial crisis had its roots not in Greece, but in the United States, 5,000 miles away.